WazzaMo/fluid-dom/docs/EventHandlerArg.md

-# Button Event Handler Argument
+# Element On Event Handler Argument

 Provides mandatory and optional arguments to the convenience buttonOn method in the DOM class.
 These arguments are named through this hash JS object to make the process more self-describing.

-Note: buttonOn will ensure that the element found using the `id` is a BUTTON tag and will show console errrors if otherwise.

 ## Properties
 An element location option object should have one value, of: